An Opportunity to Be Heard

 Following over a decade of partisan dissent, in February of 2019, Governor Cuomo signed the New York Child Victims Act into law, extending the statute of limitations for survivors of child sexual abuse to file criminal and civil claims against their abusers.

 Under this new law, beginning on August 14, 2019, survivors may now bring criminal claims against their abusers until they attain the age of 28, and may file a civil lawsuit until they attain the age of 55.
 If the statute of limitations expired prior to the passing of this law, a survivor now initially had a 1-year window in which to file their claim.
 The “look-back period” was further extended by an additional year, which expired in 2021.
-Those whose statute of limitations had not expired, are still allowed the full filing time period.
+Those whose statute of limitations had not expired, are still allowed the full filing time period and lawmakers are considering additional extensions.
 Similar statutes have passed or are under consideration in New Jersey, Pennsylvania, and other states.

 As a result, hundreds of survivors of sexual abuse at the hands of priests, ministers, and other members of the clergy, as well as teachers scout leaders, coaches, and others, have been able to tell their stories.
 The truth needs to be told.
 Survivors deserve justice.
 Children should not be made to suffer by members of our society that we often place the most trust in.